Briso10-dev/Projet6-Briso/Readme.md

-# Projet 7 : Realising a Web gage
+# Projet  : Realising a Landing page

 ## Objectives
-The goal here is to use the languaages HTML CSS and javascript to design a website

-# Markdown
+To help company in advertising her product